GPDR tips for small business is the key topic of this article.

 It is important to know in which part of the world your host keeps their servers and, consequently, your contacts’ personal data.
 You will need to sign the data processing agreement with them.
 Also, don’t forget about other cloud services that might be storing your clients’ data.

-When all of the preparatory paperwork is done, you still need to think about your existing contacts.
+When all the preparatory paperwork is done, you still need to consider your existing contacts.

 4. Send a request for consent to your existing contacts.

-According to GDPR, after the 25th of May, you are only allowed to keep the personal information of people who have given you explicit written consent for keeping and using this information.
-You need to ensure having received this consent is to write an email where you request your contacts to (once again) allow you to use their data after the 25th of May.
+According to GDPR, after May 25th, you are only allowed to keep the personal information of people who have given you explicit written consent for keeping and using this information.
+You need to ensure having received this consent is to write an email where you request your contacts to (once again) allow you to use their data after May 25th.
 Do not worry; they do not have to sign a contract or anything like that; checking the box on a contact form is already considered written consent.
 Keep in mind that you should download the list of the ‘checked boxes’ as proof.

-Now, the preparations are done, but what will you do on the 25th of May and the days after?
+Now, the preparations are done, but what will you do on May 25th and the days after?

 5. Clean up your database with personal data and update your site

-Officially, if your contacts haven’t given you explicit consent to keep their personal data, you need to delete their data on the 25th of May.
+Officially, if your contacts haven’t given you explicit consent to keep their personal data, you need to delete their data on May 25th.
 It’s up to you, but I would strongly advise you to send some info or newsletters to people that haven’t given you their consent yet.
 The more people you can ‘keep,’ the better, right?
-It is definitely worth a few extra e-mails!
+It is definitely worth a few extra emails!

 I hope that after reading this, GDPR has become a bit less scary and that you now have a good idea about what you still have to do in the following couple of days!
 Good luck!

-Oh, and if you want to read more on GDPR and how to large businesses prepare for it, make sure to download my FREE e-book GDPR meets Data Management.
+Oh, and if you want to read more on GDPR and how large businesses prepare for it, make sure to download my FREE e-book, GDPR meets Data Management.